sgh185/crash/README.md

 version control, debugging approaches/tools, profiling approaches/tools, basic C programming, understanding documentation, and more.

-Motivated by personal experience as a CS student and the experiences of my peers at Northwestern.
+Motivated by personal experiences as a CS student and the experiences of my peers at Northwestern.
 Inspiried by the [Missing Semester at MIT](https://missing.csail.mit.edu/).

 ## Breakdown

-### Day 1
+### Day 1 — UNIX Environment and the Shell
+	- Navigating the shell
+	- Creating files and directories
+	- Finding files, character sequences, patterns, etc.
+	- Running basic executables and scripts
+	- Understanding basics of documentation (man-pages)

 ### Day 2